mansi2804/Calculator/README.md

 # Calculator

 A simple Calculator App built with HTML, CSS, and JavaScript.

-It also has a Light/Dark Mode.
+<b>Description:</b>

 Designed and developed a user-friendly Calculator App.
 This interactive web application allows users to perform basic arithmetic operations conveniently, providing a seamless experience for calculations.